symphonylyh/3D/Synthesis3D/notes/unity_guide/unity_guide.md

 * Moving camera, [video](https://www.youtube.com/watch?v=p_4xfhelak8), [video](https://www.youtube.com/watch?v=bbnVpPiQ_rU), [video](https://www.youtube.com/watch?v=iZjnDaabIKU)
 * Mesh to point cloud, [post](https://answers.unity.com/questions/851654/generate-a-point-cloud-from-a-mesh.html), [post](https://stackoverflow.com/questions/33397073/how-to-show-vertices-on-a-cube-when-selected-in-unity-during-runtime)

+# VS Code with Unity

+See [guide](https://code.visualstudio.com/docs/other/unity).
+Install ".NET Core SDK" (different from .NET and .NET Framework), Mono stable release (for Mac only).
+Depending on VS Code error prompt, may need to install .NET Framework 4.7.1 Developer Pack as well, to enable code completion.

+Then install  three VSCode extensions: C# Extension, Debugger for Unity, Unity Tools.
+Use VS Code as the External Tools for Unity editor.

+* IntelliSense: at the beginning IntelliSense doesn't work.
+Preferences--Settings--search "omnisharp"--section "Omnisharp: Use Global Mono"--change to "Always"--Reload (Mac only)

+* Debugger: On the Debugger page in vscode, first time click "create a launch.json" file and select "Unity Debugger".
+Now you can start the debugger, set breakpoints, etc. For debugging, just go to Unity and start the game, the debugging will start.
+* Interactive debugging: in VS Code debug console (after install Unity Debugger, the console will be next to the terminal console), we can type variable, its fields, etc. Very useful

+* Doc: Select a function, `cmd+'` to open Unity doc.
+Or `cmd+shift+'` to search a certain function name.

+# Unity Project Structure

+Only the `Assets` and `ProjectSettings` should be kept under source control.
+Usually we can pack all things in a folder under `Assets/Synthesis3D`.
+Inside this, we can have `Scenes`, `Scripts` and `Resources`. `Resources` can contain `Meshes`, `Textures`, `Prefabs`, `Materials`, etc.

 # Unity3D

 Right click this to change projection from **orthographic** to **perspective**, and the common viewing directions.